Is your baby gagging on their food? Not sure what is normal or how to handle it? Let's talk about it!

-Easier said than done, but give your baby time to work out how to handle the food by themselves.
-Being hyperactive when it comes to gagging can cause your baby to be scared going forward.
-In the case of the more intense forms of gagging (including at times small amounts of vomit), it can cause more harm than good.
+You being outwardly concerned and loud when it comes to your baby gagging can cause them to be scared going forward.
+In the case of the more intense forms of gagging (including at times vomiting-think about what happens if your gag reflex is strongly activated!), it can cause more harm than good.

 2. Check the food.

 My daughter gagged a few times on a food and then wasn’t interested in trying it again the next time I served it.
 I was running through the potential issues when I picked up the food and realized that while I thought I was serving it properly, it was actually much too hard for her to manage!

 3. Modify the food.

-One thing I find reassuring is having a resource that provides the appropriate textures and sizes for foods, especially when you are first getting started.
+One thing many parents find reassuring is having a resource that provides the appropriate textures and sizes for foods, especially when you are first getting started.
 Unfortunately, I can tell you all day that a food should be safe and cause no issues, but every baby is different.
 A resource for food preparation is incredibly beneficial, but you still need to modify for your own baby.

 How Much Gagging Is Okay?

 Are they gagging on most foods?
-Check the texture you’re serving to make sure it’s appropriate for their age.
+Check the texture you’re serving to make sure it’s appropriate for their age and development.
 When they gag, is it in the front of their mouth or all the way back towards their throat?
-Oftentimes babies take a little bit of time to learn the best way to manage a mouthful of food.
+Oftentimes babies take a little bit of time to learn the best way to manage a mouthful of food and to chew properly.
 As long as the food you are serving is safe, it is likely ok to keep going.

 In rare circumstances there might be something deeper at play if your baby is gagging on all foods consistently.
-If you think that is the case, contact your doctor for an evaluation.
+If you think that is the case, contact your child's pediatrician for an evaluation or a consultation with a feeding therapist.
 It is unlikely to be related to whether you are following baby self-feeding or traditional weaning if something deeper is at play.

 Gagging is a normal part of learning to eat, and is bound to happen.
 Knowing what foods are safe and appropriate for your baby at each stage is vital.
-Once you know that, listen to your parenting intuition and seek help if you think what your baby is dealing with is more than just the normal process of learning to eat.
+Practice safe feeding practices to prevent gagging from turning into choking.